openmobilityfoundation/mobility-data-specification/policy/README.md

 ### Policy Examples

-See the [Policy Examples](./examples/README.md) for ways Policy can be implemented.
+See the [MDS Policy Examples](https://github.com/openmobilityfoundation/mobility-data-specification/wiki/MDS-Policy-Examples) wiki page for code examples of specific MDS Policy use cases, ideas on how Policy can be implemented.

 [Top][toc]